 Action 3.1 (Continue Support for Districtwide Alternative Education Programs) is of paramount importance to assist and support our students in staying in school and, ultimately, receiving a high school diploma.
 Alternative Education programs have been included in our LCAP since 2013.
 Chico Unified suspension and expulsion data reveal that some student groups are consistently suspended and expelled at disproportionately high rates.
 Our LCAP includes funding for Alternative Education programs, including in-school suspension, opportunity programs, supplemental alternative education staffing, and additional counseling services in opportunity programs.
 More professional development for teachers and the use of things, such as PBIS and Restorative Practices, will support our improvement efforts.
 West Ed's Justice & Prevention Research Center completed an extensive review in 2019.
-This study reports that, "in the school setting, Restorative Justice often serves as an alternative to traditional discipline, particularly exclusionary disciplinary actions such as suspension or expulsion."
-Restorative Justice proponents often turn to restorative practices out of concern that exclusionary disciplinary actions may be associated with harmful consequences for children (e.g., Losen, 2014).
+This study reports that, "in the school setting, Restorative Justice often serves as an alternative to traditional discipline, particularly exclusionary disciplinary actions may be associated with harmful consequences for children (e.g., Losen, 2014).
 More recently, it has also been embraced as a "preventative intervention for building an interconnected school community and healthy school climate in which punishable transgressions are less common" (e.g., Brown, 2017).
 CUSD welcomes back the Opportunity Class at Neal Dow Elementary School in the 2022-2023 school year to continue supporting students in this goal.
 Due to lack of staffing last year, the Opportunity Program could not run.
 It has been expressed for many years that this program has been very much appreciated by parents and has had a positive impact on students.
 A teacher is already in place to start on the first day of school, 2022-2023.